 How to Get a Police Report After Your California Car Accident

 Determining if, when, and how to report a car accident in California can be difficult, especially if you’re dealing with the trauma of living through a crash.
 Whether it’s a small fender bender or a major accident, knowing in advance what to do can help you avoid costly mistakes.
+Step number one to follow is obvious enough: call the authorities to get a police report after a car accident.

 Do You Need to File a Police Report After an Accident in California?